 CPP Disability & WSIB Benefits

-Information adopted from the Ontario Worker Adviser (OWA) website.
+Information adapted from the Ontario Worker Adviser (OWA) website.
 Used with permission.

 You may be eligible for both Canada Pension Plan Disability (CPP-D) and Workplace Safety and Insurance Board (WSIB) benefits.
 WSIB can consider CPP Disability benefits administered by Service Canada.
 Similarly, Service Canada can consider benefits you receive from WSIB.
 Here are some of the things you should think about when asking for benefits under the two different programs.